Racism in association football: Netherlands

 In the 1980s Stanley Menzo was subjected to racist abuse from fans.

 In a 1991 interview, Heerenveen manager Fritz Korbach racially abused two black players, calling Bryan Roy "a short fucking negro" and Romário "that coffee bean of PSV").
 Furtherly, Korbach also insulted Simon Tahamata, who was of Moluccan descent, calling him a "train hijacker".
 During UEFA Euro 1996, the Afro-Surinamese Dutch player Edgar Davids was sent home after publicly alleging discrimination within the team's organization.

 In 2004, a Dutch match between ADO Den Haag and PSV was abandoned after 80 minutes due to racist chanting from some members of the crowd.

 In November 2006, Kenneth Perez received a five-game ban for shouting 'kankerneger', ('cancerous negro') at black linesman Nicky Siebert.

 In November 2011, Guyon Fernandez received a six-game ban for hitting opposition player Rens van Eijden.
 Fernandez claimed he was reacting to racist abuse from Van Eijden.

 During the 2012–13 KNVB Cup quarter-final match between FC Den Bosch and AZ Alkmaar, American AZ Alkmaar forward Jozy Altidore was the target of racist chants.
 Den Bosch's director, Peter Bijvelds, blamed "malicious supporters making a scandalous mess of the evening".
 He said Den Bosch, AZ and the referee considered abandoning the match, but decided against it.

 In November 2019 Ahmad Mendes Moreira was subjected to racism from opposition FC Den Bosch fans.
 Den Bosch initially tried to claim the sounds were crows, but later apologised for the claim.
 A few days later, Dutch international Georginio Wijnaldum celebrated an international goal by gesturing at his skin colour in support of Mendes Moreira, and later that month it was announced that players in the Dutch top two divisions would not play for the 1st minute of the next weekend's games in protest at racism.

+In October 2024, Loum Tchaouna was racially abused in a match against Twente.

+North Macedonia

+In July 2025, Aramide Oteh was racially abused by a fan in a match against FK Shkendija.